What Does a Real ESA Letter Look Like? All You Need to Know

 Tina Logan

 LMFT.
-Licensed Marriage and Family Therapist. · Reviewed June 2026
+Licensed Marriage and Family Therapist. · Reviewed July 2026

 Tina Logan is a Licensed Marriage and Family Therapist with 20+ years of clinical experience and an active California Board of Behavioral Sciences license.
-She conducts ESA evaluations for RealESALetter.com, determining whether an emotional support animal is clinically appropriate.
+She conducts ESA and psychiatric service dog evaluations for RealESALetter.com, assessing whether an ESA or task-trained PSD is clinically appropriate.

 Medical disclaimer: The information on this page is for general guidance only and is not legal or medical advice.
 Whether the topic discussed applies to your situation should be determined in consultation with a licensed mental health professional.